 I think I much prefer bright colors to the standard white paper cups.
 Not pretty at all.
 Cost wise the silicone cups are a much better decision.
 All you have to do is make 10 dozen cupcakes, and you have paid for the silicon cups compared to paper cups and I’m going on the low side of the cost of paper cups.

 And I have to say, they sure do make my old and very well used muffin tin pan look so much nicer.
 I love the hot pink!

-Aren’t they pretty displayed in a cake stand?
-Next time try the Little Gems silicone cups when making your next batch of cup cakes.
+Aren’t they pretty displayed on a cake stand?
+Next time try the silicone cups when making your next cupcakes.

 Now on to the recipe.

 Pumpkin Chip Cupcakes with Cinnamon Cream Cheese Frosting

 - 3 cups flour

 - 2 tsp baking powder